KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/install/install.rst

 Once a newer version of BakeMaster becomes available, uninstall all the previous versions.
 Download the newer one.
 Follow the steps in the sections above to install it into Blender.
-A new version will be announced in the Announcements.
+A new version will be announced in the **Announcements**.

-If you have issues with installing the add-on, feel free to reach out for help or contact the author directly.
+If you have issues with installing the add-on, feel free to **reach out for help** or `contact the author <https://bakemaster-blender-addon.readthedocs.io/en/latest/contribute/index.html#contacts>`__ directly.